Two weeks later

 “Brian likes you,” Sydney said, changing the subject to what she hoped was a safer topic, tired of arguing.
 “Where did you meet him?”

-Shelby worked at the mall, at this store named Flanagan, a trendy clothing store for people their age.
+Shelby worked at the mall, at this store named Flanagan, a trendy clothing store, heavy on the perfume and low on the lighting, for people their age.